Body armor: Plate

-In the early years of pistol and arquebuses, firearms were relatively low in velocity.
-The full suits of armor, or breast plates actually stopped bullets fired from a modest distance.
+In the early years of pistols and arquebuses, black powder muzzleloading firearms were fired at a relatively low velocity (usually below 600 m/s).
+The full suits of plate armor, or only breast plates could actually stop bullets fired from a modest distance.
 The front breast plates were, in fact, commonly shot as a test.
 The impact point would often be encircled with engraving to point it out.
 This was called the "proof".
 Armor often also bore an insignia of the maker, especially if it was of good quality.
-Crossbow bolts, if still used, would seldom penetrate good plate, nor would any bullet unless fired from close range.
+Crossbow bolts or quarrels, if still used, would seldom penetrate good plate, nor would any bullet unless fired from close range.

 In effect, rather than making plate armor obsolete, the use of firearms stimulated the development of plate armor into its later stages.
 For most of that period, it allowed horsemen to fight while being the targets of defending arquebusiers without being easily killed.
-Full suits of armor were actually worn by generals and princely commanders right up to the 1710s.
+Full suits of armor were actually worn by generals and princely commanders until the 1710s.

 Horse armor

-The horse was afforded protection from lances and infantry weapons by steel plate barding.
+The horse was afforded protection from cavalry and infantry weapons by steel plate barding.
 This gave the horse protection and enhanced the visual impression of a mounted knight.
-Late in the era, elaborate barding was used in parade armor.
+Late in the era, elaborate barding was used as parade armor.

 Gunpowder era

-As gunpowder weapons improved, it became cheaper and more effective to have groups of unarmored men with early guns than to have expensive knights, which caused armor to be largely discarded.
-Most light cavalry units discarded armor, though heavy cavalry units continued to use it.
-Examples include the German Reiter, Polish heavy hussars and the back and breast worn by heavy cavalry units during the Napoleonic wars.
+As gunpowder weapons greatly improved from the 16th century onward, it became cheaper and more effective to have groups of unarmored infantry with early guns than to have expensive knights mounted on horseback, which was the primary cause for armor to be largely discarded.
+Most light cavalry units discarded their armor, though some heavy cavalry units continued to use it, such as German reiters, Polish hussars, and French cuirassiers.